 If you happen to be in Botswana, your best bet is to visit one of the DWNP offices.
 There is one in Gaborone which we visited many years ago to book our Central Kalahari camping, and we also stopped in a DWNP office in Kang and successfully made a change to our booking.
 There is another office in Maun and one in Kasane.
 (If you’ve ever visited one of these offices, please let us know in the comments below!)

-However, if you’re trying to book camping in advance from another country, visiting an office is obviously not an option!
+However, if you’re trying to book camping in advance from another country, visiting a Botswana National Parks reservations office is obviously not an option!
 Instead you have to work through the not-so-streamlined system.
 Here’s a quick rundown of how it’s done with detailed explanations below.

 - Wait for an email with a “Provisional Booking Report” & “Authority for Card Payment”